Drag (entertainment)

 Drag is a performance of exaggerated femininity, masculinity, or other forms of gender expression, usually for entertainment purposes.
 Drag usually involves cross-dressing.
 A drag queen is someone (usually male) who performs femininely and a drag king is someone (usually female) who performs masculinely.
 Performances often involve comedy, music, social satire, and at times political commentary.
 The term may be used as a noun as in the expression in drag or as an adjective as in drag show.

 Etymology

-The origin of the term drag is uncertain; it may date as far back as the Elizabethan era in England, where it was used to describe male actors playing female roles in theaters where cross-dressing was the norm.
+The origin of the term drag is uncertain.
 The first recorded use of drag in reference to actors dressed in women's clothing is from 1870.
 One suggested etymological root is 19th-century theater slang, from the sensation of long skirts trailing on the floor.
 Another possible origin is the Yiddish term trogn meaning "to wear", from the German tragen.
 It may also have been based on the term grand rag, which was historically used for a masquerade ball.